Denton Probate Attorneys

 Death leaves behind painful, stressful, and emotional circumstances, even without the added complexity of endless legal matters that must be tended to.
-At the Law Office of Gilland Chenault, PLLC, we understand this and will help you navigate the legal process during this difficult time.
-We assist clients throughout Denton, Dallas, and Collin Counties including Flower Mound, Lewisville, Richardson, Carrollton and Plano.
+At the Chenault Law Firm we understand this and will help you navigate the legal process during this difficult time.
+We assist clients throughout Denton, Dallas, Tarrant, and Collin Counties including Flower Mound, Lewisville, Richardson, Carrollton and Plano.

 Texas offers several probate options.
 Below is a general description of the typical process but each probate estate is unique and varies from person to person.

 A will helps simplify the legal process.
 If your loved one created a will, the first step is typically to file an application with the court to admit the document for probate.
 Most wills, especially those drafted by attorneys, designate an executor, an individual in charge of ensuring all provisions are met and followed as closely as possible.
 Most wills will also commission the executor serve as an independent administrator and waive the bond.
 If such designation is not made, a bond must be posted before Letters Testamentary may be issued.

 Letters Testamentary are given to the executor by the court after the will has been admitted to probate and authorize him or her to administer the estate.